Germanic paganism: Ritual specialists

 Scholars are divided as to the nature and function of Germanic ritual specialists: many religious studies scholars believe that there was originally no class of priests and cultic functions were mostly carried out by kings and chieftains; many philologists, however, argue on the basis of reconstructed words for "priest" that a specialized class of priests existed.
 Caesar says the Germani had no druids, while Tacitus mentions several priests.
 Roman sources do not otherwise mention Germanic cultic functionaries.
 Later descriptions of similar rituals to those mentioned in Tacitus do not mention any ritual specialists; however, it is reasonable to assume that they continued to exist.
 While ritual specialists in Viking Age Scandinavia may have had defining insignia such as staffs and oath rings, it is unclear if they formed a hierarchy and they seem to have fulfilled non-cultic roles in society as well.

 Caesar and Tacitus both mention women engaged in casting lots and prophecy and there are some other indications of female ritual specialists.
 Tacitus and the Roman writer Cassius Dio (163-c.
 229 CE) both mention several seeresses by name, while an ostracon from Egypt attests one living in the second century CE.
 A female ritual specialist named Gambara appears in Paul the Deacon (8th century).
-A gap in the historical record occurs until the North Germanic record began over a millennium later, when the Old Norse sagas frequently mention female ritual specialists among the North Germanic peoples, both in the form of prietesses and diviners.
+A gap in the historical record occurs until the North Germanic record began over a millennium later, when the Old Norse sagas frequently mention female ritual specialists among the North Germanic peoples, both in the form of priestesses and diviners.
 Both Tacitus and Eiríks saga rauða mention the seeress prophesying from a raised platform, while Eiríks saga rauða also mentions the use of a wand.